-- In the certificate program, you will receive practical instruction from faculty who are experts in the field of nursing.
+Throughout the post-graduate certificate programs, you will receive practical instruction from faculty who are experts in the field of nursing.
 Your faculty mentors remain available and accessible to support and guide you online as well as in person.

-The baccalaureate, master’s, and DNP programs at University of Michigan-Flint are accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate, master’s, certificate, and DNP programs at the University of Michigan-Flint are accredited by the Commission on Collegiate Nursing Education.